Santander Edge vs 123 vs 123 Lite review: Cashback current accounts compared

 Santander 123

 The 123 pays more cashback on some bills than the Edge, and you can earn money on Santander mortgages too.
 However, it comes with a higher fee and lower interest rates.
-In fact, I wouldn’t use this at all for interest as the rate can be easily beaten elsewhere.
+I wouldn’t use this at all for interest as the rate can be easily beaten elsewhere.

 Monthly Fee£4